What is the Badger Seal (mask fitter)? A soft, flexible and adjustable “frame” that significantly improves the outer seal of a mask.

 Obtaining / Purchasing:

 Option #2: If you are part of UW-Madison, you can use the normal PPE request form here and list “Badger Seal” + the quantity you need in the “other” section.
+These are being made courtesy of our partners at DoIT Digital Publishing & Printing Services.

 Regardless, please fill out our interest form here and we’ll notify you once other options / updates become available.